UW-Madison Zoom - Frequently Asked Questions

 - Can I request assistance in hosting and running my meetings/webinars?

-DoIT is not currently staffed to provide this support.
-We encourage you to take advantage of the recordings of the training sessions we held this month.
-Zoom’s Support Center also provides recorded video and live webinar training options as well.
+DoIT is not staffed to provide this support.
+You are encouraged to view training sessions for an introduction to the Zoom application.
+Zoom’s Support Center also provides recorded video and live webinar training options.

 - If I already signed up for a personal free Zoom account using my NetID@wisc.edu account (not associated with a Pro account), what happens when I attempt to sign into UW-Madison's Zoom implementation?